Citroën SpaceTourer MPV review

 The SpaceTourer copes well with bumpy, broken roads.
 Citroen claims that the Dispatch van’s suspension has been comprehensively retuned for passenger duties and our experience seems to confirm that.

-Every engine for the SpaceTourer is a diesel, the least powerful being a BlueHDi 95 and the most powerful the BlueHDi 180, available only with a six-speed automatic gearbox.
+Every engine for the SpaceTourer is a diesel, the least powerful being a BlueHDi 120 that's only available with a six-speed automatic gearbox, while the BlueHDi 145 and 180 get an automatic as standard.

-The BlueHDi 115 with the six-speed manual gearbox has a decent amount of punch and feels flexible, pulling smoothly and progressively from low engine speeds.
+The BlueHDi 120 with the six-speed manual gearbox takes 12 seconds to get from 0-62mph, and has a top speed of 99mph.
 The gearshift is accurate and easy, although it doesn’t feel as good as that of the Volkswagen Caravelle.

 Those who expect to encounter tricky road conditions would be wise to add the Grip Control system, which is standard on the Rip Curl model.
 It combines a set of extra-grippy tyres with special settings in the traction control system to ease your progress on sand, mud or snow.
 The system is also seen on Citroen and Peugeot SUVs, where it provides extra agility on poor surfaces without resorting to economy-sapping four-wheel drive.